 - Physical activity (visits to the athletic facility) did not increase after the education-only intervention.

-- ACT participants effectively doubled (from 1 to 2 visits per week) their physical activity from baseline to post-intervention, and this increase remained marginally significant at follow-up, indicating that some of the benefits of the intervention were maintained after the intervention ended.
+- ACT participants effectively doubled their physical activity from baseline to post-intervention, increasing physical activity from 1 to 2 days per week; this increase remained marginally significant at follow-up, indicating that some of the benefits of the intervention were maintained after the intervention ended.

 - DDS scores improved significantly over time in the ACT group, but decreased instead in the Education group.
 This may indicate that defusion is a particularly effective technique to increase willingness to experience discomfort in brief exercise interventions